-Sport Polities: Values, Frameworks and Institutions M.A.
-International Sport Development and Politics [MA DEV] Winter term 2021/22 onward
+Degree program: M.A.
+International Sport Development and Politics [MA DEV]

-German module title Sportpolitik: Normen, Akteure und Institutionen Abbreviation DEV9 Subject related semester / Duration 3.
-SRS / 1 Total Workload/Total ECTS-Points 180 h / 6 Courses of the module Title a) Local, National and Global Perspectives on Sport Semester hours per week / Contact time / Structures and Development Self-study/Semester of study/Type of class/ 2 SHW / 30 h / 60 h / 3.
-SRS / SE / English / yes Language of instruction/ Mandatory b) Social Inclusion in Sport and Disability Sports attendance 2 SHW / 30 h / 60 h / 3.
-SRS / SE / English / yes Advanced research skills Students will be able to demonstrate an understanding of frameworks and organizational structures of local, national and global sport. • critically discuss the role of IFs and other actors in the context of international sport politics. • obtain important information on the values, frameworks and actors in the context of handicapped sports and social inclusion. • evaluate the different concepts of disability sports and social inclusion. • work on different frameworks of community and leisure sports and its specific chances and challenges to distinguish it from elite sport.
-Intended learning outcomes • evaluate and critically discuss the information related to the central contents of the module.
-Independent knowledge acquisition and critical thinking Students will be able to • get reliable information a bout institution's and other actor's origins and main goals. evaluate/judge primary sources and literature from/ about different institutions.
-Professionalism and vocational orientation Students will be able to • showcase argumentation and discussion skills. • critically assess institution's and other actor's statements. present their research-based ideas and suggestions regarding possible projects in the field of s port development.
+German module title Entwicklungsprozesse der sozialen Dimension des Sports Abbreviation DEV9 Subject related seme ster / Duration 3.
+SRS / 1 Total Workload / Total al ECTS-Points 180 h / 6 Courses of the modul Title Semester hours per v Self-study / Semester Language of instructi attendance veek / Contact time / of study / Type of class/ a) Sport Structures, Facilities and Programmes at the Local and Regional Level 2 SHW / 30 h / 60 h / 3.
+SRS / SE / English / yes Choose between b) and c) b) Social Inclusion in Sport and Disability Sports 2 SHW / 30 h / 60 h / 3.
+SRS / SE / English / yes c) Public Health and Prevention in Political and Cultural Perspective 2 SHW / 30 h / 60 h / 3.
+SRS / SE / English / yes Intended learning outcomes by qualification target Independent knowledge acquisition and critical thinking: Students will be able to demonstrate an understanding of frameworks and organizational structures of local and regional level. compare community sport programmes across different cultural contexts. obtain important information on the values, frameworks and actors in the context of disabled sports and social inclusion. evaluate the different concepts of disability sports and social inclusion. know and understand key concepts in sport and public health. evaluate and critically discuss the role of sport in prevention. understand the influence of the political and cultural dimension on public health and prevention policy.
+Students will be able to get reliable information about institutions' and other actors' origins and main goals. evaluate/ judge primary sources and literature from/ about different institutions. critically discuss and evaluate issues pertaining to the social dimension of sport.
+Students will be able to vocational orientation: students will be able to showcase argumentation and discussion skills. interact with partners from the field. critically assess institutions' and other actors' policies. design and evaluate programmes and projects aiming at developing the social dimension of sport in its different aspects.